 Coffee affects everyone differently, but overall there are a few things to consider to make sure your coffee is keeping you healthy and not doing you harm.

 - Look out for extra sugar or fat.
 Cream, high-fat milk, sugars, syrups, and other extras at the coffee shop can add significant calories.
 If you order a latte, order it non-fat.
 Skip the flavored syrups, and pass on the whipped cream, which can add a whopping 100 extra calories to your beverage.

 - Keep your caffeine intake moderate.
 1 to 3 cups of coffee daily is considered moderate, but caffeine affects everyone very differently.
 If you’re prone to anxiety or if too much coffee hurts your stomach, cut back.

 - Try to limit coffee after noon if it disrupts your sleep.
 Pay attention to your body and what works for you.
 If drinking coffee in the late afternoon keeps you up at night, don’t do it!

 15 Science-Backed Health Benefits of Coffee

-Coffee is chalk full of antioxidants.
+Coffee is chock-full of antioxidants.
 Some studies argue that coffee contains more antioxidants than fruits and veggies.
-Two major antioxidants found in coffee, called polyphenols and hydrocinnamic acids, are particularly adept at combating free radicals, which can cause cellular damage that leads to disease.
+Two major antioxidants found in coffee, called, polyphenols and hydrocinnamic acids are particularly adept at combating free radicals, which can cause cellular damage that leads to disease.
 So drink up to keep your cells healthy and free radicals at bay!